The Discovery of Comet Machholz 1978L

 What happened during the next few days was quite an ordeal, of sorts, yet the type of experience which I wish everyone could go through.
 Penny Pinschmidt and Ed Schell, both also from the San Jose Astronomical Association, did a very good job of handling the publicity.

 All-day at work I was receiving telephone interviews, and when I got home the pace picked up.
-About 8:00 p.m.
+At about 8:00 p.m.
 I received a call from a T.V. station.
 They wanted to do a live broadcast for the 11:00 p.m.
 News and the camera van was already on the way out.
 At 9:30 p.m. they arrived at my house.
 We went up to the mountain and did a minute or two of the live interview over one of San Francisco’s largest T.V. stations.
 They also did some taping for playback the next night.
 Additionally, another T.V. station interviewed me the next night and taped for 11:00 p.m.
 News on their station.

 The newspapers and radio stations were keeping me busy, too.
 The Associated Press called me at work and then sent the story to all its news outlets.
 An area newspaper is doing an in-depth article on my comet hunting, too.
 Radio Station KNX, in Los Angeles, interviewed me, as did WBAL from Baltimore.
 At 4:30 a.m., Charles Osgood from CBS called me and interviewed me for his “First Line” report which is heard all over the United States.